(some cool stuff I did on the radio and on the television)

 If you like what you hear, you can buy me a drink or a meal or even a vintage Rickenbacker electric 12-string guitar by using the Completely Optional PayPal Tip Jar:

 Thanks to ML-J and FB for leading the charge.
 Now, although the honor of being among the first two donors is no longer available, you can always shoot for being the largest donor.
-But all expressions of support are warmly appreciated.
+PayPal also conveniently makes it possible for you to set up recurring monthly donations!
+All expressions of support are warmly appreciated, and come as a very pleasant surprise.

 I know you're out there.
 Many thousands of you.
 If you don't want to, or can't support this site with the donation button, you can use this site to buy some of the items discussed in the programs via the Amazon links thoughtfully provided.
 (If you don't see these links, it is probably because you have AdBlocker enabled for this site.
 Go ahead, disable it for this site.
 It won't kill you.)
 But since most of the stuff you get through Amazon isn't listed here, if you get into the habit of accessing Amazon through this site, by pressing this button:

 This will help defray the costs of the site.
-My percentage is small, but have you considered the benefits of owning a truly large and impressive flat screen TV like this one?
+My percentage is small, but have you considered the benefits of owning a truly large and impressive curved screen 4K TV like this one?

 Michael Palin and me, KCRW studios, 1988

 For most of the 1980s, I produced and hosted a radio program on KCRW called "Bob Claster's Funny Stuff."
 It was a Friday evening half-hour through most of its existence, but for a while was a full hour on Sunday nights.
-Most of the time I'd play recorded comedy, usually from albums, but occasionally I would also do interviews.
+Most of the time I'd play recorded comedy, usually from albums.
+Often I'd feature a single artist or team, but some of the best shows, I feel, are the ones in which a wide variety of sources are united by a single topic.
+Occasionally I would also do interviews, when someone I admired was available.
 It was a wonderful luxury to be able to dispense with the introductory stuff they get asked all the time and go right to the grad-level essay questions.

 The best luxury of all, of course, was the freedom I was given at KCRW.
 I produced and edited the shows alone in a small studio, and when I was finished, I put the reel of tape in a box on a shelf in a closet.
 Just before airtime, the engineer would take the tape out of the box and put it on the air.
 It was that simple.
 No notes, no critiques, no alterations asked for.
 That sort of trust is so rare, and was precious to me.
 I never took it for granted, and tried hard to deserve it.
 Though it's not the same station now, supporting KCRW isn't a bad idea, and you can find them at 89.9 on your FM dial in Los Angeles, or here on the web.